 MYTH 1: Millennials aren’t buying homes and having babies

 THE REALITY: Due to a variety of factors, Generations Y and beyond are living life much differently than older generations.
 While you may be reaching traditional milestones later in life than expected, you are getting married, buying houses and having children.
-For example, millennials are buying more homes than any other age group according to a recent article in the New York Times.
+For example, millennials are buying more homes than any other age group according to an article in the New York Times.
 Between July 2016 and June 2017, those 37 or younger bought 36 percent of all homes sold.